boltops-tools/terraspace-docs/_docs/config/backend.md

 ## Building

 When you run `terraspace` commands, it will use the files in the `config/terraform` folder and builds them with the deployed module.
-For example, let's say you have an `app/stacks/wordpress` stack:
+For example, let's say you have an `app/stacks/demo` stack:

     ├── app
     │   ├── modules
     │   │   └── instance
     │   └── stacks
-    │       └── wordpress
+    │       └── demo
     └── config
         └── terraform
             └── backend.tf

 Running:

-    terraspace up wordpress
+    terraspace up demo

-Builds a `.terrspace-cache/dev/stacks/wordpress/backend.tf` using the `config/terraform/backend.tf`.
+Builds a `.terrspace-cache/dev/stacks/demo/backend.tf` using the `config/terraform/backend.tf`.
 If you want to just build the files without deploying, you can also use `terraspace build`.
 Below are examples of backends.

 ## S3 Backend